bpptkg/komapy/docs/tutorials/data_transformation.rst

 transformation functions in the list.
 KomaPy will apply the transformation function in the order.

-Input argument for transformation function is resolved ``data`` (a list of plot data with type of Pandas DataFrame) and series ``config``.
+Input arguments for transformation function are resolved ``data`` (a list of plot data with type of Pandas DataFrame) and a series ``config``.
 The function returns a list of transformed plot data.

 Here it the example of transformation function to apply EDM slope distance
 correction: